Featrix/opensource/src/python/docs/index.rst

 ===================

 `Featrix <https://featrix.ai/>`_ is a data gateway to create ML models for structured data *with no data preparation on your part*.
-Featrix has both a modern user interface `Featrix App <https://app.featrix.com/>`_ and a Python client library that can easily be used in a notebook.
+Featrix has both a modern user interface `hosted at app.featrix.com <https://app.featrix.com/>`_ and a Python client library that can easily be used in a notebook.
 Featrix can be used by developers, ML engineers, or data scientists to work with any structured data source, including Pandas dataframes, spreadsheets, databases, or CSV files.
 You can also mix unstructured and structured data.